 Prescott (2004) studied how changes in tax rates affected hours worked per adult in Canada, Germany, France, Italy, Japan, the United Kingdom, and the United States.
 He used national income account data to construct tax rates and then used a standard economic model to predict how observed tax rate changes between 1970-74 and 1993-96 changed hours worked.
-He found that changes in tax rates accounted for almost all the change in hours worked across these countries.
-He summarizes his main findings as:

-"In this article, I determine the importance of tax rates in accounting for these differences in labor supply for the major advanced industrial countries and find that tax rates alone account for most of them."
-(Prescott (2004), page 2).
+He found that changes in tax rates accounted for almost all the changes in hours worked across these countries.
+He summarizes his main findings: "In this article, I determine the importance of tax rates in accounting for these differences in labor supply for the major advanced industrial countries and find that tax rates alone account for most of them."

-Ohanian, Raffo, and Rogerson (2008) also employ a standard model of labor supply and analyze a larger panel of countries, covering 15 OECD countries, and over a longer time period, from 1956-2004.
+Ohanian, Raffo, and Rogerson (2008) also employ a standard model of labor supply and analyze a larger panel of countries, covering fifteen OECD countries, and over a longer time period, from 1956 to 2004.
 They use the McDaniel (2007, 2011) tax rate series, which was not available at the time of Prescott's analysis.

 Table 3 summarizes their findings.
-The model predicts the significant decreases in labor supply for Austria, Belgium, Germany, Netherlands, and the U.K. The model's prediction error is large for Spain, though that is understandable.
-Despite higher taxes, Spain implemented many promarket economic reforms and a shift to more democratic government after Franco left power.
+The model predicts the significant decreases in labor supply for Austria, Belgium, Germany, Netherlands, and the United Kingdom.
+The model's prediction error is large for Spain, although that is understandable.
+Despite higher taxes, Spain implemented many promarket economic reforms and a shift to more democratic government after Francisco Franco left power.
 Those factors, which positively affect labor supply, likely attenuated the impact of higher taxes.

-The Netherlands is a particularly interesting case, because after suffering a nearly 1/3 drop in hours worked per adult, they implemented lower taxes in the 1980s.
+The Netherlands is a particularly interesting case.
+After suffering a nearly one-third drop in hours worked per adult, the nation implemented lower taxes in the 1980s.
 Following this tax reform, hours subsequently rose by about 12 percent.
-The model accurately generates the very large drop from the 1950s to the 1980s, and then also generates the partial recovery in hours worked afterwards.
+The model accurately generates the very large drop from the 1950s to the 1980s and the partial recovery in hours worked afterward.